 Women who chose not to report new incidents of abuse were:

-- The least likely to have resisted the arrest of the offender during the first incident.
+- The least likely to have resisted the arrest of the individual committing the crime during the first incident.

 - The least likely to have been dissatisfied with how the police initially handled the incident.

-- The most likely, by the conclusion of the case, to feel that the actions of the police negatively affected their safety and to complain that they wanted the prosecutor to make charges against the offender more severe.
+- The most likely, by the conclusion of the case, to feel that the actions of the police negatively affected their safety and to complain that they wanted the prosecutor to make charges against the person who committed the offense more severe.